paulipa/sico-wiki/rules-and-requirements.md

 - **Communicate in english** when talking or typing in any of our community restricted or public text or voice channels.
 - **Use our global ingame chat channel for connecting with other community members**.
 Talking with other community members is the beast way to connect.
 When not talking about corporation restricted or OPSEC content you should pursuit to use the general channels.
 - **AUTH registration is required from all community members** as it is used to connect each player with our services.
 You should pursuit to get all of your members registered on AUTH.
+- **All members needs to have activated the discord service.** You may use your own services in addition to coalition provided ones.

 ## General Partner Corporation Requirements
 - **Have our global ingame chat channel linked** in your primary corporation chat channel